LDMX-Software/ldmx-software.github.io/src/Getting-Started-with-ldmx-sw-at-SLAC.md

+# Getting Started at SLAC

+> Note: This page is old and refers to a now-deprecated cluster at SLAC as well as ldmx-sw programs that have been removed.
+We are keeping it around "just in case" but unless it goes through a significant re-write, it is probably best to be ignored.

-The following is a summary of the getting started slide deck found at https://tinyurl.com/uvq8l28.
+The following is a summary of [Overview of ldmx-sw with examples specific to running at SLAC](https://tinyurl.com/y9lzvzwv)

 Note: The recipe that follows only works on the centos 7 machines.